Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-is non-degenerate in ${\mathbb C}^2$ and vanishes on exactly two real lines. \end{proposition}
+is non-discriminantal in ${\mathbb C}^2$ and vanishes on exactly two real lines.
+The $j$-invariant of this homogeneous part is $-49$. \end{proposition}

-{\it Proof.} This statement is obviously equivalent to the assertion that the polynomial in one variable has only two real roots.
-By the Descartes' rule, it has no more than two positive roots, and indeed has them, as $\varphi(1)<0$.
+{\it Proof.} The first statement is equivalent to the assertion that the polynomial in one variable has only two real roots.
+By the Descartes' rule, it has no more than two positive roots, and indeed has them, as $\varphi(0)>0$ and $\varphi(1)<0$.
 It remains to prove that its minimal value in the domain $\{t < 0\}$ is positive.
 It is easy to check that its derivative has two negative roots, one in the interval $(-2, -\frac{3}{2})$ and the other in $(-1,0)$.
-Only the first of them corresponds to a local minimum of $\varphi$ and is interesting for us.
-Expressing $\varphi $ in the coordinate $\tau \equiv - \frac{3}{2} - t$ (after which our suspicious interval consists of values $\tau \in (0, \frac{1}{2})$) we get the polynomial The last three its summands are an everywhere positive polynomial, and the remaining two monomials are positive for all positive $\tau$. $\Box$
+Only the first one corresponds to a local minimum of $\varphi$ and is interesting for us.
+Expressing $\varphi $ in the coordinate $\tau \equiv - \frac{3}{2} - t$ (after which our suspicious interval consists of values $\tau \in (0, \frac{1}{2})$) we get the polynomial Its last three summands form an everywhere positive polynomial, and the remaining two monomials are positive for all positive $\tau$. $\Box$